 The intramural program offers the men and women of the campus community a structured, recreational schedule in fifteen activities during the year.
-Activities are organized on a team basis.
+Activities are organized on team and individual bases.
 The entire program is voluntary and free.
 Intramurals include such activities as men's, women's, and co-recreational softball, flag football, floor hockey, volleyball, basketball, and golf.
 An exciting new sport added by popular demand is dodgeball.